WPBeginner

 How to use Post Revisions to Undo Changes in WordPress

 You can find that on the right-hand side of your post editor screen.
-Clicking on the ‘Revisions’ will take you to post revisions screen.
+Clicking on the ‘Revisions’ will take you to the post revisions screen.

 The post revision screen will show you the latest revision of the post with a scrollbar on top.
-Sliding the button on the scroll bar will take you to earlier revisions of the post.

 Switching between post revisions